 While this backpacking stove seems to cover all the essentials, there are a few things to consider.
 First, the Windburner can be a little top-heavy when placed on top of the canister.
 You may want to consider purchasing canister stabilizing legs if you decide on this option to prevent it from toppling.
 This backpacking stove is also much heavier than the PocketRocket above, weighing in at a whopping 15.5oz.

-The downside, as with most integrated stoves, is that you will have to deal with the excess weight – 14oz to be exact.
+As with most integrated stoves, the downside is that you will have to deal with the excess weight – 14oz.
 Also, like all canister stoves, it is only best for 3-season backpacking, with diminished performance below 20F.

 Best Liquid Fuel Stoves